aJustinOng/aJustinOng.github.io/index.md

 # ---

 ## **Education**
+Southern Arkansas University
-Computer Science: Cyber Security and Privacy Option, BS
+Bachelor of Science in Computer Science: Cyber Security and Privacy Option, Minor in Mathematics

 # ---